 Salmon-Safe British Columbia

 Pacific Salmon Foundation (PSF) and Fraser Basin Council joined forces in 2010 to launch Salmon-Safe BC with pioneering growers.
-To date, 32 farms and vineyards across British Columbia have achieved Salmon-Safe certification.
+To date, more than 40 farms and vineyards across British Columbia have achieved Salmon-Safe certification.

 Salmon-Safe has been piloted in British Columbia with the generous financial support of the RBC Blue Water initiative and Fraser Salmon and Watershed Program, a joint initiative of the Pacific Salmon Foundation and Fraser Basin Council.
 The pilot included a technical review of existing Salmon-Safe farm standards, which assessed the appropriateness of the standards within the Canadian and B.C. regulatory contexts.
 The standards were field-tested with 21 farms to assess both the technical and cultural fit of the standards in B.C.